 The Myall Trail, once you get past the NPWS depot and assorted piles of timber and sandstone, is a pleasant walk along the wide firetrail.
 Thick scrub on both sides of the trail is gradually replaced by tall eucalypt forest as we continue along the ridge.

-Hidden in often thick scrub off the trail are a number of Aboriginal engraving sites, with the many animal motifs suggesting that this area was rich hunting ground.
+Hidden in often thick scrub off the trail are a number of Aboriginal engraving sites, with the many animal motifs suggesting that this area was a rich hunting ground.

 The firetrail stops at the end of the ridge, with sweeping views over the valley toward Appletree Bay and Bobbin Head – marred only by high voltage power lines directly in front of us.